SciML/DiffEqDocs.jl/docs/src/index.md

 is necessary for any use of DifferentialEquations.jl or the packages that are maintained as part of its suite (OrdinaryDiffEq.jl, Sundials.jl, DiffEqDevTools.jl, etc.).
-Additionally, many of the solvers utilize novel algorithms, and if these algorithms are used we asked that you cite the methods.
+Additionally, many of the solvers utilize novel algorithms, and if these algorithms are used, we ask that you cite the methods.
 [Please see our citation page for guidelines](http://sciml.ai/citing.html).

 ## Getting Started: Installation And First Steps